dldlowndes/LD_Pharppy/README.md

 # LD_Pharppy
-Cross platform thanks to Picoquant's phlib.
-It's developed and tested in Ubuntu 18.04 so caution is advised for Windows users.
+Cross platform thanks to Picoquant's phlib, even if their GUI is Windows only.

 Basically this was born from from a confluence of necessity and an adventure into writing GUIs.
 My lab is almost 100% Linux compatible so it was becoming frustrating every time I needed a TCSPC histogram to have to disconnect a load of hardware and switch PCs.
+Meanwhile the Covid-19 pandemic lockdown meant I suddently had plenty of time to sit at home and do programming instead of lab work!

 Comments/questions/etc welcome, email me at david@lownd.es

+# Contributing
+Please feel free to fork and adapt for your specific lab's requirements.
+I'll consider PRs for any general improvements, or will consider feature requests by email (although I'm finding less and less free time to work on this).
+I might also read your PR and then reimplement your feature myself (I'll check if you mind first and am happy to credit you if you are!)

+Please see CONTRIBUTING.MD for some notes on the project structure and what some of the different files do.

 # Setup (Linux)